 READ MORE: 30 best free apps for Android

 Continuing its legacy of releasing current handheld systems visually inspired by classic platforms, Nintendo yesterday announced a sweet Nintendo 3DS XL model based on the original Nintendo Entertainment System controller.
 And the packaging might be even better than the handheld!

-No word yet on whether either of those handheld versions will also launch in the UK.
+No word yet on whether either of those handheld versions will also launch locally.
 Also, please note that this isn’t the New Nintendo 3DS XL recently announced to come out next year with an enhanced processor, additional inputs, and a revised look.
 It’s the same old guts inside.